born 1949 New York City

 certainly appears as a funny

-but sympathetic man, the singing is not so nice...
+but likeable man, his singing is not so nice...
 He is able to create a truly unique sound though.

 Zucker as a soprano